Hamilton–Jacobi–Einstein equation: Shortcomings of four-dimensional spacetime

 which imply that small intervals in space and time mean large fluctuations in energy and momentum are possible.
 Since in GR mass–energy and momentum–energy is the source of spacetime curvature, large fluctuations in energy and momentum mean the spacetime "fabric" could potentially become so distorted that it breaks up at sufficiently small scales.
 There is theoretical and experimental evidence from QFT that vacuum does have energy since the motion of electrons in atoms is fluctuated, this is related to the Lamb shift.
 For these reasons and others, at increasingly small scales, space and time are thought to be dynamical up to the Planck length and Planck time scales.

 In any case, a four-dimensional curved spacetime continuum is a well-defined and central feature of general relativity, but not in quantum mechanics.

 Equation

 One attempt to find an equation governing the dynamics of a system, in as close a way as possible to QM and GR, is to reformulate the HJE in three-dimensional curved space understood to be "dynamic" (changing with time), and not four-dimensional spacetime dynamic in all four dimensions, as the EFEs are.
-The space has a metric (see metric space for details).
+The space has a metric (see Metric space for details).

 The metric tensor in general relativity is an essential object, since proper time, arc length, geodesic motion in curved spacetime, and other things, all depend on the metric.
-The HJE above is modified to include the metric, although it's only a function of the 3d spatial coordinates r, (for example r = (x, y, z) in Cartesian coordinates) without the coordinate time t:
+The HJE above is modified to include the metric, although it is only a function of the 3d spatial coordinates r, (for example r = (x, y, z) in Cartesian coordinates) without the coordinate time t:

 In this context g_{ij} is referred to as the "metric field" or simply "field".